BENTLEIGH CLINIC TEMPORARILY CLOSED

 Idiopathic Hypersomnia

 A person with idiopathic hypersomnia needs about 12 to 14 hours of sleep in a 24-hour cycle.
-This sleep disorder makes a person crave for sleep several times a day.
+This sleep disorder makes a person crave sleep several times a day.

 Kleine-Levin Syndrome